Page title

 • does not set out occupation of a separate building, a portion of a building of the rateable property or some other separate and distinguishable portion of the rateable property.

-Based on the evidence provided you/the body corporate that has nominated you**, you do not have a right of occupation for a rateable property, which meets the prescribed requirements for the 12 months prior to your claim and for at least 3 months subsequent to your claim, under a lease, tenancy agreement or other legal instrument** in the [name of local government].
+Based on the evidence provided **you/the body corporate that has nominated you do/does not have a right of occupation to rateable property which meets the prescribed requirements for the 12 months prior to your claim and for at least three months subsequent to your claim, under a lease, tenancy agreement or other legal instrument** in the [name of local government].

 This is required by sections 4.30(1)(b), 4.31(1C) and 4.31(1D) of the Local Government Act 1995 and regulations 10A, 12C and 12D of the Local Government (Elections) Regulations 1997.